guardian/prosemirror-elements/docs/how-it-works.md

 The `author__books` content expression, however, would be `"author__book*"` – as a repeater field, `author__books` can contain 0-many `author__book` nodes.

 Finally, leaf nodes must represent user data in some way.
 There are two main ways of storing data in a ProseMirror Node:
   - As node content.
 This is used whenever we want to express content types that are native to ProseMirror – for example, rich or plain text.
 The content expressions described above describe what sort of content a Node can contain.
+Data represented this way can be treated as part of the Prosemirror document – [`Selections`(https://prosemirror.net/docs/ref/#state.Selection)] and [`Decorations`](https://prosemirror.net/docs/ref/#view.Decoration), for example, will work as expected, and updates to this content can be incremental, which is important for collaborative editing.
   - As arbitrary data, stored on the Node's `attrs` object as [`Attributes`](https://prosemirror.net/docs/ref/#model.NodeSpec.attrs).
+This is easy to implement, but means the data will be opaque to ProseMirror, and updates to the data always replace everything at once.
+This means that updates in a collaborative context, for example, will always be last-write-wins.

 With this in mind, we can see that each field in our defining object maps to a NodeSpec with its own content expression: